Neorealism (international relations): Offensive realism

 Offensive realism, developed by Mearsheimer differs in the amount of power that states desire.
 Mearsheimer proposes that states maximize relative power ultimately aiming for regional hegemony.

 In addition to Mearsheimer, a number of other scholars have sought to explain why states expand when opportunities to do so arise.
 For instance, Randall Schweller refers to states' revisionist agendas to account for their aggressive military action.
 Eric Labs investigates the expansion of war aims during wartime as an example of offensive behavior.
 Fareed Zakaria analyzes the history of US foreign relations from 1865 to 1914 and asserts that foreign interventions during this period were not motivated by worries about external threats but by a desire to expand US influence.

 Scholarly debate

 Within realist thought

 While neorealists agree that the structure of the international relations is the primary impetus in seeking security, there is disagreement among neorealist scholars as to whether states merely aim to survive or whether states want to maximize their relative power.
 The former represents the ideas of Kenneth Waltz, while the latter represents the ideas of John Mearsheimer and offensive realism.

 Other debates include the extent to which states balance against power (in Waltz's original neorealism and classic realism), versus the extent to which states balance against threats (as introduced in Stephen Walt's 'The Origins of Alliances' (1987)), or balance against competing interests (as introduced in Randall Schweller's 'Deadly Imbalances' (1998)).
+Neorealists also disagree on the effects of polarity on great-power wars, with scholars such as Dale C. Copeland and Dylan Motin arguing that historical bipolar systems have often been more violent than multipolar ones.